PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 <img src="./images/media/image48.png"  style="width:70%" />

-> Now you have all the configuration data you need to set up and run the C# console application to create the DirectLake-mode dataset.
+> Now you have recorded all the configuration data you need to set up and run the C# console application to create the DirectLake-mode dataset.

 ### Open C# console application project in Visual Studio 2022